Play XML Entities

 This can obviously be used by an attacker to retrieve sensitive information on the application (path, passwords, source code,...).

-The bug impacting Play was a XML entities bug, however this attack is completely blind and no information will be displayed in the response.
+The bug impacting Play was an XML entity bug, however this attack is completely blind and no information will be displayed in the response.
 That's why we will need another way to get information out.

 The exploitation